 Students will be challenged to investigate key issues and best practices related to urban planning and challenges of local government administration.
 This course will provide a synthesis of these topics with a Biblical perspective on ethics and statesmanship.

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 This course connects studies in urban planning theory with practical realities of state and local government planning and zoning administrative practice and provides the student with valuable information and opportunities to apply knowledge of the studies in land use, community development, urban planning and zoning implementation to contemporary issues facing state and local government practitioners.

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-For Analysis/Critique of Case Studies 1-5, the student will write a 8 – 10 page research-based paper in current APA format and include 8 – 10 scholarly references in addition to the course textbooks and the Bible.
+For the Case Study Assignments, the student will write a 8 – 10 page research-based paper in current APA format and include 8 – 10 scholarly references in addition to the course textbooks and the Bible.